noahjahn/docker-workshop/docs/introduction.md

 > This workshop is originally created for the Docker Workshop GR Web Dev event on October 28th, 2024.

 ::: info
 These docs were built using Vitepress and are hosted on GitHub Pages.
-The notes, examples, guides, and all of this content is available online publicly @ https://docker-workshop.noahjahn.dev
+The notes, examples, guide, and all of this content is available online publicly @ https://docker-workshop.noahjahn.dev
 :::

 ::: warning Prerequisites!